Tempus Resources Limited: Tempus Resources Announces Defective Notice Under Section 249D of Corporations Act

-Perth, Australia--(Newsfile Corp. - December 1, 2023) - Tempus Resources Ltd. (ASX: TMR) (TSXV: TMRR) (OTC Pink: TMRFF) ("Tempus" or the "Company") advises that, on 29 November 2023, it received a notice under section 203D of the Corporations Act 2001 (Cth) (Act) and section 249D of the Act (Defective Notice) from shareholders who hold less than 5% of the Company's issued fully paid ordinary shares (Requisitioning Shareholders).
+Perth, Australia--(Newsfile Corp. - December 8, 2023) - Tempus Resources Ltd (ASX: TMR) (TSXV: TMRR) (OTC Pink: TMRFF) ("Tempus" or the "Company") advises that, as announced on 1 December 2023, the company received a defective notice under section 203D of the Corporations Act 2001 (Cth) (Act) and section 249D of the Act on 29 November 2023 (Previous Defective Notice) from shareholders who, as at 29 November 2023, held less than 5% of the Company's issued fully paid ordinary shares (Shares).

-The Defective Notice seeks the removal of Melanie Ross, Christopher Hansen and Andrea Betti as directors of the Company, and seeks the appointment of Matthew Bull, Ken Banks and Greg Entwistle as directors of the Company.
-The Defective Notice also seeks the removal of any other Director appointed after 29 November 2023, being the date of the Defective Notice.
+The Company advises that, on 6 December 2023, it received a second notice under sections 203D and 249D of the Act (Second Defective Notice) from requisitioning shareholders who hold at least 5% of the Company's Shares.

+The Second Defective Notice contains the same proposed resolutions as the Previous Defective Notice, as detailed in the Company's previous announcement released on 1 December 2023.

-The Company's lawyers have advised that the Defective Notice does not comply with section 249D of the Corporations Act for several reasons.
+The Company's lawyers have advised that the Second Defective Notice does not comply with sections 203D and 249D of the Corporations Act.
 Accordingly, the Company does not intend to take any action in response to the Defective Notice at this stage.

 The Company is making this announcement in the interests of full disclosure and to ensure that it is in full compliance with its obligations under the ASX Listing Rules.
 The Company will continue to update the market in due course in relation to any material developments concerning this matter.